life-and-dev/son/son-as-angel.draft.md

 #### Song of Deborah and Barak

-> "Curse Meroz", says **the angel of the LORD**, "curse its inhabitants thoroughly, because they did not come to the help of the LORD, to the help of the LORD against the mighty." —Judges 5:23
+> "Curse Meroz", says **the angel of the LORD**, "curse its inhabitants thoroughly, because they did not come to the help of the LORD, to the help of the LORD against the mighty." — Judges 5:23

 #### Appearance to Gideon